These herb gardening tips will make growing basil plants child's play! Plant care tips for growing this delicious summer herb indoors and outside.

 Start off basil seeds indoors or in a glasshouse in the spring.
 Cover them only lightly with fine seed compost as basil seeds are very small.
 The seeds need minimum 10 degrees for germination.

-Aphids and whiteflies can attack your basil but both of these pests can be handled without resorting to harsh chemical pesticides.
-A little soapy water and a cloth or sprayer is all that should be required to eliminate these tiny insects from your bountiful basil garden.
+Aphids and whiteflies can attack your herbs but both of these pests can be handled without resorting to harsh chemical pesticides.
+A little soapy water and a cloth or sprayer is all you should need to eliminate these tiny insects from your bountiful herb.

 Remember that lacewings, lady bugs, walking sticks and the praying mantis are all beneficial insects that can be an asset when you want to keep harmful bugs away from your herbs, flowers or vegetable gardens.